bao7uo/waf-cookie-fetcher/README.md

 ## Requirements

-- Configure Burp Extender Python Environment (Jython)
+- Configure Burp Extender Python Environment (Jython standalone Jar)
 - PhantomJS which can be downloaded and installed from http://phantomjs.org/download.html
+- Supports Windows, Linux and Mac

 ## Demo